nzwulfin/bootc-django/README.md

 podman run -d --name atest bootc-django-t1 /sbin/init
 ```

-Then move into the ansible directory and run the site playbook to make all the config changes to prep this as a deployable django environment ready for an application.
-The selinux failure is being worked on, but should get autorelabeled and fixed by image builder.
+Run the site playbook to make all the config changes to prep this as a deployable django environment ready for an application.
+The selinux context setting is being worked on, but should get autorelabeled when built by image builder.

 ```
-ansible-playbook -c podman -i inventory.containers site.yml
+ansible-playbook -c podman -i ansible/inventory.containers ansible/site.yml
 ```

 Once the playbook completes, we have the container configured for our django standards.
+At the moment, this is not working as a local container, only a VM.
 We can convert that back to an image, then build our QCOW2 image for use.

 ```
 podman commit atest localhost:5000/bootc-django-conf